 We bring positive change

 We bring about positive change for the state of MN through organizing practices with the MN East African community.
-This new form of policy making is the product of an engaged and active citizenry capable of governing wisely for the common good.

 Our immediate focus is to build the capacity of Islamic faith centers in Minnesota and the East African immigrant communities of Minnesota.
 We work to increase these citizen’s understanding and influence upon key public issues affecting current and future success